nakulmitra/java-interview-questions/README.md

 No. Once a terminal operation is called, the stream is **consumed** and cannot be reused.
 We must create a new stream.

-### How do you count the number of strings in a list that start with a specific letter (e.g., "A")?
+### How do we count the number of strings in a list that start with a specific letter (e.g., "A")?

 ```java
 List<String> names = List.of("Aman", "Bob", "Adam", "Ankit", "Brian");